APNIC-net/rpki-mft-number-demo/README.md

       value.
  - manifest-thisupdate-reuse
  - manifest-thisupdate-regression
-    - rpki-client >= 9.0 reports errors for these problems, while the other validators do not.
+    - Routinator >= 0.14.0 and rpki-client >= 9.0 report errors for
+      these problems, while the other validators do not.
  - manifest-thisupdate-reuse-new-fn
  - manifest-thisupdate-regression-new-fn
-    - rpki-client >= 9.0 reset (in effect) the locally-stored
+    - Routinator >= 0.14.0 and rpki-client >= 9.0 reset (in effect)
-      this-update value for the CA when the manifest filename changes.
+      the locally-stored this-update value for the CA when the manifest filename changes.
-    - FORT reports errors on changing the filename.
  - manifest-thisupdate-largest-value
     - FORT does not appear to support this value, but reverting to an earlier value will yield a successful validation result.